-Allen also explains that cocaine continued to be an ingredient in the syrup in order to protect the trade name "Coca-Cola":
+However, some amount of coca extract was retained as an ingredient in the syrup in order to protect the trade name "Coca-Cola":

 But neither could Candler take the simple step of eliminating the fluid extract of coca leaves from the formula.
 Candler believed that his product's name had to be descriptive, and that he must have at least some by-product of the coca leaf in the syrup (along with some kola) to protect his right to the name Coca-Cola.
 Protecting the name was critical.
 Candler had no patent on the syrup itself.
 Anyone could make an imitation.
 But no one could put the label "Coca-Cola" on an imitation so long as Candler owned the name.
 The name was the thing of real value, and the registered trademark was its only safeguard.
 Coca leaves had to stay in the syrup.

-By Heath’s calculation, the amount of ecgonine [an alkaloid in the coca leaf that could be synthesized to create cocaine] was infinitesimal: no more than one part in 50 million.
+[T]he amount of ecgonine [an alkaloid in the coca leaf that could be synthesized to create cocaine] was infinitesimal: no more than one part in 50 million.
 In an entire year's supply of 25-odd million gallons of Coca-Cola syrup, Heath figured, there might be six-hundredths of an ounce of cocaine.

 When it first became general knowledge that cocaine could be harmful, the backroom chemists who comprised Coca-Cola at the time (long before it became the huge company we now know) did everything they could with the technology they had available at the time to remove every trace of cocaine from the beverage.
 What was left behind (until the technology improved enough for it all to be removed) wasn't enough to give a fly a buzz.